nineclicks/kidamnesia-crt-video/README.md

 pip install -r requirements.txt

 # Create items.txt and fill with video paths or paths to directories with videos.
+# Put one video path or directory of videos per line.

 python run.py